uva-math/uva-math-code/undergraduate/MCLC/MCLC.md

 <h1 class="mb-4">Math Collaborative Learning Center</h1>

-<p style="font-size:150%;color:Red;"> The last day of operation for the April 2024 semester is Tuesday, April 30. </p>
+<p style="font-size:150%;color:Red;"> The last day of operation for the Spring 2024 semester is Tuesday, April 30. </p>
 <!-- <br> Some Calculus I & II sessions will continue through Friday, December 8-->
 <!-- <p style="font-size:150%;"> The MCLC will begin its operation for the Spring 2024 semester on Monday, January 22 </p> -->
 <!-- <p style="font-size:150%;"> The MCLC is now open for the Fall 2023 semester! </p> -->